Spike Lee: Family, religion, and residence

 When asked by the BBC whether he believed in God, Lee said: "Yes.
 I have faith that there is a higher being.
 All this cannot be an accident."

 Lee continues to maintain an office in Fort Greene, Brooklyn, but he and his wife live on the Upper East Side of Manhattan.
+In the late 1990s, Lee bought the Barbara Rutherford Hatch House on the Upper East Side.